School Attendance Influences Student Success

 Ten unexcused absences within six months:

-• The Student Attendance Plan is revisited with a parent,
+- The Student Attendance Plan is revisited with the student and a parent/guardian by school administration,

 For more information on student absences, refer to the absence and attendance section in the District’s Student-Parent Handbook.